-Students retaking a class under the Grade Replacement Policy cannot simultaneously enroll in that class on a pass/fail or an audit basis.
+Students retaking a class under the Grade Replacement Policy cannot simultaneously enroll in that class on a pass/fail or an audit basis

 Please be aware that there are deadlines that need to be met in order to replace a grade.
-Financial aid may not pay for a repeated course.
-See the One Stop Office for more information on repeated courses and financial aid.
 For more information about the Grade Replacement Policy, see Grade Replacement above.